 - DON’T MISS OUR BRAND NEW SNAZZY RACECARDS FOR EVERY SINGLE RACE TODAY

 - … THEN CHECK OUT ALL THE WINNERS BEFORE ANYONE ELSE WITH OUR FAST RESULTS

 The most famous of these is Al Boum Photo, who is seeking to become the first horse since Best Mate in 2004 to win three consecutive Gold Cups.
-The Willie Mullins-trained charger is unsurprisingly our ante-post favourite, but several rivals are looking to steal the nine-year-old’s crown.
+The Willie Mullins-trained charger is unsurprisingly our market favourite, but several rivals are looking to steal the nine-year-old’s crown.